 When Alexander Fleming accidentally left his petri dish of staphylococci (common respiratory and skin bacterium in humans) exposed to a penicillin mold in 1928, he witnessed a halo of dead staph bacteria—a signal to the future of antibiotics.

-Mass production of penicillin began just in time for WWII, where it quickly gained lifesaver reputation by dramatically reducing casualties from wounds and amputations.
+Mass production of penicillin began just in time for WWII, where it quickly gained a lifesaver reputation by dramatically reducing casualties from wounds and amputations.
 US pharmaceutical giants Merck, Squibb, Pfizer, and Abbot grew production from 21 billion units in 1943 to 6.8 trillion units in 1945.

 Meanwhile, Bayer stumbled on a synthesized dye that was able to cure strep in mice, which they patented without further ado as Prontosil in 1932.
 The active compound was later identified as sulfanilamide, a 1906 dye industry chemical with an expired patent.
 This began a “sulfa craze,” with hundreds of manufacturers producing tens of thousands of tons of sulfa as the new miracle panacea.
 Even American first-aid kits instructed soldiers to sprinkle sulfa on “any open wound.”